Public Fund Investments

 Legal investment of public funds - definitions.
 The act defines a nationally recognized statistical rating organization as a credit rating agency that is registered with the U.S. securities and exchange commission's office of credit ratings and defines a negotiable certificate of deposit as an unsecured noncollateralized obligation of a bank to pay the holder of a negotiable certificate of deposit specified principal, plus interest, upon a particular maturity.

-The bill also modifies statutes governing the legal investments of public funds as follows:
+The act also modifies statutes governing the legal investments of public funds as follows: